How Do We Use Your Data?

 The South West Wales Reaching Wider Partnership is funded by the Higher Education Funding Council for Wales Reaching Wider Programme and our partners are Swansea University, University of Wales Trinity Saint David, The Open University in Wales, Coleg Sir Gâr, Gower College Swansea, Neath Port-Talbot College Group, Pembrokeshire College, Careers Wales, local authorities and schools in South West Wales.

-Swansea University is the lead partner and is responsible for the collection and processing of personal data including data defined as sensitive.
-As such, Swansea University is the data controller and is committed to protecting the rights of participants in line with the UK Data Protection Act 1998 (DPA) and the new General Data Protection Regulation (GDPR).
+Swansea University is the lead partner and is responsible for the collection and processing of personal data including data defined as special category.
+As such, Swansea University is the data controller and is committed to protecting the rights of participants in line with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 Swansea University has a Data Protection Officer who can be contacted through email@example.com

 We take the collection, storage and use of personal data very seriously.
 In this document, you will find an explanation of why we collect individual data as part of the Reaching Wider programme, how we process it and the steps we take to ensure data security at all stages.

-All data collected through Reaching Wider initiatives is processed and stored in accordance with the Data Protection Act 1998 and the new General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+All data collected through Reaching Wider initiatives is processed and stored in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

 What kind of information do we collect?